 What is the LH surge?

-Now you've probably heard that you ovulate on day 14 of your cycle .
+Now you've probably heard that you ovulate on day 14 of your cycle.
 And you might!
 Sometimes.
 Confused?
-Mother nature is tricky like that.
+Here's what to know:

 The follicular phase (leading up to ovulation) varies in length for many women.
 So one month you may ovulate on day 13, then the next month on day 16—and this can be very normal.
 What does not usually change is the length of luteal phase, the phase after ovulation.
 This is why charting your cycles is so important.